-To achieve the desired characteristic of selective permeability, Yazda and her colleagues used a technique developed at McGill called tip-controlled local breakdown (TCLB) to "drill" multiple microscopic holes, or nanopores, in their membrane.
-In an advance on previous research that focused on experimental prototypes with a single nanopore, the McGill team was able to exploit the speed and precision of TCLB to prepare and investigate membranes with multiple nanopores in various configurations of pore size, number and spacing.
+"In our project, we aimed to remedy the inherent mechanical fragility problem while exploiting the exceptional selectivity of thin 2D nanomaterials by fabricating a hybrid membrane made of hexagonal boron nitride (hBN) monolayers supported by silicon nitride membranes," explains lead author Khadija Yazda, a postdoctoral researcher in the physics department at McGill University.
+To achieve the desired characteristic of selective permeability, Yazda and her colleagues used a technique called tip-controlled local breakdown (TCLB) to "drill" multiple microscopic holes, or nanopores, in their membrane.
+In an advance on previous research that focused on experimental prototypes with a single nanopore, the team was able to exploit the speed and precision of TCLB to prepare and investigate membranes with multiple nanopores in various configurations of pore size, number, and spacing.

-"Our experiments on pore-pore interaction in nanopore arrays shows that the optimum membrane selectivity and overall power density is obtained with a pore spacing that balances the need for high pore density while maintaining a large extent of charged surface (\geq 500nm) surrounding each pore," Yazda said.
+"Our experiments on pore-pore interaction in nanopore arrays shows that the optimum membrane selectivity and overall power density is obtained with a pore spacing that balances the need for high pore density while maintaining a large extent of charged surface ( $\geq$ 500nm) surrounding each pore," Yazda says.